Hartington Middle Quarter: Labour market

-Housing
+Housing and mobility

 Over 150 residences exist throughout the parish, primarily at Earl Sterndale, the largest settlement.
 The majority of housing stock is of the fully detached type, with other substantial formats including semi detached or terraced.
 The vast majority of these (>100) are owner occupied, with other tenure including social and private rentals.

-Mobility

 The majority of households (>90%) report having the use of a car or van, which is expected with a relatively isolated area with few amenities.

 Local bodies

 Hartington Middle Quarter parish is managed at the first level of public administration through a parish council.
 At district level, the wider area is overseen by Derbyshire Dales district council.
 Derbyshire County Council provides the highest level strategic services locally.

 Community and leisure

 Amenities

 Bed and breakfast facilities exist throughout the parish at various farms, outbuildings and public houses, catering particularly to tourists visiting the national park.
 There are camping sites at Crowdecote and Pomeroy, which also has a caravan site.
 Public houses exist at Crowdecote, Earl Sterndale and Sparklow.
 There is a site at Pomeroy, but it is within the portion of the settlement that is in the parish of Chelmorton.
 Car parks accessible by the public are at Parsley Hay and Hurdlow.
 The parish has few facilities otherwise; shopping for some basic everyday items generally requires travelling to Longnor, Hartington or Buxton.

 Recreation

 The medium distance Peak District walking route Tissington Trail follows the now unused Ashbourne railway line, which routes from north to south within the parish.
 Route 68 of the National Cycle Network (NCN) overlays this trail and continues via Earl Sterndale to Buxton and beyond.
 NCN Route 54 meets the trail in the very south of the parish, overlain by the High Peak Trail which ends just outside the parish by Dowlow.
 NCN Route 548 comes from Hartington and meets the High Peak Trail.
 The National Park Authority operates cycle hire facilities at Parsley Hay.
 The Pennine Bridleway also overlays the High Peak trail.
 Aldery Cliff, south of Earl Sterndale, offers abseiling opportunities.
 There is a cricket field in the parish.

 Events

 A flower festival is hosted by St Michaels church annually in August.
 Coffee mornings and afternoon teas also take place locally.